Deepak149/AWS-flight-data-pipeline-automation/README.md

 4. Data Cataloging<br>
     Data Catalog is created for the S3 data and also for dim and fact tables in Redshift.
 The crawler that is run with the workflow is only for the S3 data.
-    AWS Glue Crawler: Scans the S3 bucket and updates the AWS Glue Data Catalog with the schema information of the new data.<br>
+    AWS Glue Crawler: Scans the S3 bucket and updates the AWS Glue Data Catalog with the schema information of the new data.<br><br>

 5. Data Processing:<br>
     AWS Glue Job: A Glue ETL (Extract, Transform, Load) job processes the ingested flight data.
 This involves: